Fall Hiking & Biking in the Glens Falls Region

 Location: Next to the Glens Falls YMCA

 In Lake George, the Prospect Mountain hike is roughly 3 miles round trip and is a fantastic choice to see fall foliage.
-If hiking is not for you, then you can drive up the Veterans Memorial Highway when it is open (for a fee).
+If hiking is not for you, then you can drive up the Veterans Memorial Highway when it is open (for a fee; this fee is currently waved for the 2021 season until the shuttle is running again).

 Location: Start at the trailhead on Smith Street in Lake George Village